lookout / tracing

 Profiling (CPU / flame graphs)

-Aligned with Sentry PHP profiling in spirit: capture with Excimer (speedscope JSON), xhprof / Tideways, SPX, or cooperative php.manual_pulse sampling (no extension), then POST to Lookout.
+Capture with Excimer (speedscope JSON), xhprof / Tideways, SPX, or cooperative php.manual_pulse sampling (no extension), then POST to Lookout.

 use Lookout\Tracing\Profiling\ProfileClient; ProfileClient::configure([ 'api_key' => getenv('LOOKOUT_API_KEY'), 'base_uri' => 'https://your-lookout-host.example', 'profile_ingest_path' => '/api/ingest/profile', ]); ProfileClient::sendProfile([ 'agent' => 'other', 'format' => 'speedscope', 'data' => [/* speedscope JSON object */], 'trace_id' => 'abc123…', 'transaction' => 'GET /checkout', ]);